 Big John stands where heroes once made their stand.

 The peaceful French countryside leading away from the invasion beaches.

 The entrance way to Normandy American Cemetery and Memorial

 I found the following inscription on a wall inside the cemetery.
 It was perhaps the only words ever needed spoken in such a solemn place.

 IF EVER PROOF WERE NEEDED THAT WE FOUGHT FOR A CAUSE AND NOT FOR CONQUEST, IT COULD BE FOUND IN THESE CEMETERIES.
 HERE WAS OUR ONLY CONQUEST: ALL WE ASKED … WAS ENOUGH … SOIL IN WHICH TO BURY OUR GALLANT DEAD.

 Here lies the remains of 9,387 Americans who died so others could again be free.

 Pictured above is the final resting place of those fallen liberators of Normandy.
 To follow in their footsteps, to revisit the places where men stood up for a cause so much greater than themselves, I leave here a humbled man.
 I would leave this hallowed place to return to my homeland… their homeland – a place which many would never see again.

-Thank you for reading this article on my travel blog.
+Thank you for reading my article on Big John’s Adventures in Travel.
 Please feel free to leave a comment and explore other areas of my site.
-I hope you will visit again soon and show me some love on social media.
+I hope you will visit again soon or share on social media.